inspiredminds/contao-crawler-authenticator/README.md

 Contao Crawler Authenticator
 ============================

-Allows the Contao Crawler to be logged in as a front end member via Basic Authentication in Contao **4.13** in order to index protected pages.
+Allows the Contao Crawler to be logged in as a front end member via Basic Authentication in order to index protected pages.

 ## Usage